-- 1. Failure to operate or maintain your motorcycle as specified in the owner's manual, including the Maintenance Responsibilities, Service Intervals & Records, and Maintenance & Lubrication sections. - 2.
-Abuse, neglect, misuse, improper storage, use "off the highway," or used for racing or competition of any kind. - 3.
-Motorcycles which are not manufactured to comply with the laws of the market in which they are registered.
+- 1. Which has not been operated or maintained as specified in the owner's manual. - 2.
+Which has been abused, neglected, misused, improperly stored, used "off the highway," or used for racing or competition of any kind. - 3.
+Which is not manufactured to comply with the laws of the market in which it is registered.